 Missed online quizzes will receive a grade of zero.
-If you miss a term test for a certified medical reason, or other approved cause, you must provide printed documentation (such as a medical note or death certificate) to validate your absence.
+If you miss the in-class test or test for a certified medical reason, or other approved cause, you must provide printed documentation (such as a medical note or death certificate) to validate your absence.
 Acceptable medical notes include the UofT Verification of Illness or Injury Form, Student Health or Disability Related Certificate, a College Registrar's Letter, or an Accessibility Services Letter.
-Further, you must submit the document(s) to me in person within five business days following the term test.
+Further, you must submit the document(s) to me in person within five business days following the quiz or test.
 You may do so either immediately following lecture or during my office hours.
 If you miss a term test, your grade-weight will shift to the makeup term test.
-The makeup test will be held on .
+The makeup test will be held on \\\\\\\\.
 If you miss the makeup test for any reason, you will receive a grade of zero.